-Dr. James Patterson “Franklin” Williams was born on the 12th March, 1877 near Glenwilliams, in Halton Twp.
-He was the son of Darius Williams and the former Augusta “Phoebe” Hutton.
-He had a sister named Violet and a brother named Charles.
+Dr. James Patterson “Franklin” Williams was born on the 12th March, 1877 near Esquesing Township in Halton County.
+He was the 2nd of 3 children born to Darius Williams and the former Augusta “Phoebe” Hutton.
+His father was a buyer of woollen goods and eventually he became a manufacturer of woollen goods.
+Dr. Williams’ siblings were Violet Alberta Williams and Charles Lyle Williams.
 Dr. Williams graduated from High School in Georgetown 1896.

-Dr. Williams attended The University of Toronto Faculty of Medicine and graduated in 1900.
-He started practicing medicine in Dresden.
-He joined the practice of Dr. Daniel Galbraith on St. George Street.
+He attended The University of Toronto Faculty of Medicine and graduated in 1900.
+After graduation he began the practice of medicine in Dresden.
+Dr. Williams joined the medical practice of Dr. Daniel Galbraith on St. George Street.
 From publications it appears that Dr. Williams specialized in midwifery and diseases associated with women and children.

 He married Mary Belle Galbraith on the 26th of June, 1901.
-Mrs. Williams was born in Dresden, Ontario on the 16th of October, 1874, the daughter of Dr. Daniel Galbraith and the former Lavinia DeCow.
-She had an older sister named Annie Christina who drowned when she was 13 years old and she had a younger brother named Daniel Royden.
-He died of dysentary before he was a year old.
+Mrs. Williams was born in Dresden on the 16th of October, 1874, the daughter of Dr. Daniel Galbraith and the former Lavinia DeCow.
+She had an older sister named Annie Christina Galbraith who drowned when she was 13 years old.
+Mrs. Williams also had a younger brother named Daniel Royden Galbraith who died of dysentary before he was a year old.

 Dr. and Mrs. Williams lived on Hughes Street in Dresden.
 They had a son, Charles Daniel “Galbraith” Williams born on the 21st of May, 1905.